 We gave you a detailed itemization that is the basis for the current written request’s increased estimated fee deposit.

 We may not charge the increased deposit to you if you pay in full for the prior request or at least 365 days have passed since you made the written request that remains unpaid.

+Will a Request be Deemed Abandoned if the Deposit is Not Paid?

+If a deposit, or increased deposit as identified above is not received by ITP within 45 days from receipt by the requester of a deposit notice from us, and the requester has not filed an appeal of the deposit amount, the request shall be considered abandoned by the requester and ITP is no longer required to fulfill the request.

+Our deposit notice is considered to be received 3 days after it was sent, no matter how we sent it.
+Our deposit notice will include the date by which the deposit must be received, which is 48 days after the deposit notice is sent.

 Must We Respond to a Person Who Still Has Not Paid the Fees Charged for a Previous FOIA Request?